-This project aims to create a mobile application that tracks the patient's driving patterns to determine their driving ability.
+This project aims to create a mobile application that tracks the patient's driving patterns to determine their glaucoma severity.
 As our primary audience will have limited visual fields and may be of elderly age, the application should have a simple user interface to ensure that individuals with decreased visual fields and old age can operate the system.
 The first iteration of the mobile application should be completed by the end of February 2024.
+The patient side of the application was completed by the beginning of April.
+Soon after finishing the patient side, development started on the physician side and was completed by mid-April.